cyberbotics/webots-doc/guide/the-scene-tree.md

 composed of a list of nodes, each containing fields.
 Fields can contain values (text strings, numerical values) or other nodes.

-This section describes the user interface of the Scene Tree, gives an overview of the VRML97 nodes and Webots nodes.
+This section describes the user interface of the Scene Tree, and gives an overview of the VRML97 nodes and Webots nodes.

 %figure "Scene Tree Window"